Bowen Yang: On-air cast: 2019–2025

 Yang's first episode as a regular cast member was the season's opening episode September 28, 2019, with host Woody Harrelson.
 Notably he was included in the show's cold open playing Kim Jong-un giving advice to Trump on handling the Ukraine controversy including the whistleblower who helped trigger the 2019 impeachment hearings.
 In other sketches, he portrayed Democratic presidential candidate Andrew Yang in a parody town hall debate, and was an extra in a mock movie trailer for Downton Abbey.
 In October 2019, Yang made his debut on Weekend Update (WU), as Chinese trade representative Chen "Trade Daddy" Biao in a segment about Donald Trump's trade war that was "brief, funny and took some clever satirical shots".
 Yang's Biao character returned to WU as the newly appointed health minister for the COVID-19 pandemic which he unconvincingly tries to assure China has in control.
 Perhaps his "filthiest" sketch, also co-written with friend Julio Torres, was for guest host Harry Styles as an incompetent Sara Lee Corporation social media manager who mixes up his own gay BDSM account on Instagram with the company's "wholesome bread brand".
 He was listed No. 2 in Variety's Power of Pride list of most influential queer artists in Hollywood in 2021.
 The same year, Yang was nominated for a Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series.
 He is the first featured player to ever be nominated.
 He also played NBA hall-of-famer Yao Ming in January 2022.
-Since 2023, he has also played embattled Congressman George Santos in multiple sketches which have received critical praise.
+Yang also played embattled Congressman George Santos in multiple sketches in which he received critical praise.

 In 2021, Yang was applauded for speaking out on the recent surge in violence against Asian-Americans during a Weekend Update segment.
 He told audiences to "fuel up" (using the Chinese cheer Jiayou) and do more for Asian Americans.
 Also in 2021, he appeared on the Time 100, Times annual list of the 100 most influential people in the world.

+Yang departed the SNL cast in the show's 51st season, with a farewell sketch during the December 20, 2025 Christmas episode.
+In June 2026, Yang revealed that he was initially going to leave the show after the conclusion of its 50th season but show creator/showrunner Lorne Michaels asked him to stay on due to several cast members leaving and many new cast members joining.
+Asking Yang to mentor the new cast members.